-- Payment will be made on a reimbursement basis. - The Department may distribute up to 20% of the original grant amount to a block grantee in advance at a time per Department protocols. - Except for permitted advance payments, payments will be made in arrears. - Grantees shall invoice quarterly, unless otherwise agreed upon by the Department, and in accordance with the terms and conditions of the grant agreement. - Funds cannot be disbursed until there is a fully executed grant agreement between the Department and the grantee. - Only those eligible costs incurred as outlined in these Guidelines and in accordance with the grant agreement will be eligible for reimbursement.
+- Payment will be made on a reimbursement basis. - The Department may authorize advance payments up to twenty percent (20%) of the original grant amount to a block grantee, at a time, per Department protocols. - Grantees shall invoice quarterly, unless otherwise agreed upon by the Department, and in accordance with the terms and conditions of the grant agreement. - Funds cannot be disbursed until there is a fully executed grant agreement between the Department and the grantee. - Only those eligible costs incurred as outlined in these Guidelines and in accordance with the grant agreement will be eligible for reimbursement.